Tuesday, 22 December 2009

 * How do your year-to-date sales compare to the last couple of years?

-if sales stayed the same then you've achieved zero growth.
+Don't be satisfied if you managed to match them because if sales stayed the same then you've achieved zero growth.
 With inflation, this flat growth line is a warning sign for more trouble down the road.

 * What percentage of your business is from repeat customers?